Teacher Guide

 Lesson Features

-• TOPICS: Korean Independence Movement, Wilson’s 14 Points, Korean American identity
+- TOPICS: Korean Independence Movement, Wilson’s Fourteen Points, Korean American identity

 Lesson Overview

-• Activity 4.2 require at least two 55-minute class periods.
+- Activity 4.2 requires at least two 55-minute class periods.

-• The Summative Assessment Letter to President Wilson will also require at least one 55-minute period or may be completed as homework.
+- The Summative Assessment Letter to President Wilson requires at least one 55-minute class period or may be completed as homework.

 Objectives and Learning Goals

-• Students will be able to analyze how events in Korea and the United States shaped and were shaped the formation of the Korean American identity and Korean Independence Movement.
+- Students will be able to analyze how events in Korea and the United States shaped and were shaped by the formation of the Korean American identity and the Korean Independence Movement.

 Vocabulary

-• Independence – condition of a nation, country, or state in which residents and population, or some portion thereof, exercise self-government, and usually sovereignty, over its territory.
+- Independence: condition of a nation, country, or state in which residents and the population, or some portion thereof, exercise self-government, and usually sovereignty, over their territory.

 Lesson 4 Presentation (PDF)